morheus9/scripts_py/README.md

 # Scripts_py

 ## My scripts.
-For nuitka compilation use:
+For nuitka compilation to .bin use:

 ```
 pip install nuitka